Mozilla

-Mozilla (stylized as moz://a) is a free software community founded in 1998 by members of Netscape.
-The Mozilla community uses, develops, spreads and supports Mozilla products, thereby promoting exclusively free software and open standards, with only minor exceptions.
+Mozilla is a free software community founded in 1998 by members of Netscape.
+The Mozilla community uses, develops, publishes, and supports Mozilla products, thereby promoting free software and open standards.
 The community is supported institutionally by the non-profit Mozilla Foundation and its tax-paying subsidiary, the Mozilla Corporation.

-Mozilla's current products include the Firefox web browser, Thunderbird e-mail client (now through a subsidiary), Bugzilla bug tracking system, Gecko layout engine, Pocket "read-it-later-online" service, and others.
+Mozilla's current products include the Firefox web browser, Thunderbird e-mail client (now through a subsidiary), the Bugzilla bug tracking system, and the Gecko layout engine.

 History

-On January 23, 1998, Netscape made two announcements.
-First, that Netscape Communicator would be free; second, that the source code would also be free.
-One day later, Jamie Zawinski from Netscape registered mozilla.org.
-The project took its name "Mozilla", after the original code name of the Netscape Navigator browser—a portmanteau of "Mosaic and Godzilla", and used to coordinate the development of the Mozilla Application Suite, the free software version of Netscape's internet software, Netscape Communicator.
-Jamie Zawinski says he came up with the name "Mozilla" at a Netscape staff meeting.
-A small group of Netscape employees were tasked with coordination of the new community.
+On January 23, 1998, Netscape announced that its Netscape Communicator browser software would be free, and that its source code would also be free.
+One day later, Jamie Zawinski of Netscape registered mozilla.org.
+The project took its name, "Mozilla", from the original code name of the Netscape Navigator browser—a portmanteau of "Mosaic and Godzilla", and used to coordinate the development of the Mozilla Application Suite, the free software version of Netscape's internet software, Netscape Communicator.
+Zawinski said he arrived at the name "Mozilla" at a Netscape staff meeting.
+A small group of Netscape employees were tasked with coordinating the new community.

-Originally, Mozilla aimed to be a technology provider for companies such as Netscape, who would commercialize their free software code.
-When AOL (Netscape's parent company) greatly reduced its involvement with Mozilla in July 2003, the Mozilla Foundation was designated the legal steward of the project.
+Mozilla originally aimed to be a technology provider for companies such as Netscape, who would commercialise their free software code.
+When Netscape's parent company AOL greatly reduced its involvement with Mozilla in July 2003, the Mozilla Foundation was designated the project's legal steward.
 Soon after, Mozilla deprecated the Mozilla Suite in favor of creating independent applications for each function, primarily the Firefox web browser and the Thunderbird email client, and moved to supply them directly to the public.

-Mozilla's activities have since expanded to include Firefox on mobile platforms (primarily Android), a mobile OS called Firefox OS (since cancelled), a web-based identity system called Mozilla Persona and a marketplace for HTML5 applications.
+Mozilla's activities next expanded, and also experienced product terminations, with Firefox on mobile platforms (primarily Android), a mobile OS called Firefox OS (since cancelled), a web-based identity system called Mozilla Persona (since cancelled) and a marketplace for HTML5 applications.

-In a report released in November 2012, Mozilla reported that their total revenue for 2011 was $163 million, which was up 33% from $123 million in 2010.
-Mozilla noted that roughly 85% of their revenue comes from their contract with Google.
+In a report released in November 2012, Mozilla reported that its revenue for 2011 was $163 million, up 33% from $123 million in 2010.
+It noted that roughly 85% of their revenue came from their contract with Google.